NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/implementation-tool.md

 {{< container_open icon="far fa-file" title="Documentation AI AQT" id="documentation" >}}

-Considerations and choices made during development of the questionnaires relating to the AI Act, <a href="https://digital-strategy.ec.europa.eu/en/library/commission-publishes-guidelines-ai-system-definition-facilitate-first-ai-acts-rules-application" target="_blank">guidelines</a> from the European Commission on the definition of an AI system, Article 22 GDPR and guidelines of the <a href="https://ec.europa.eu/newsroom/article29/items/612053" target="_blank">EPDB</a> and <a href="https://www.autoriteitpersoonsgegevens.nl/documenten/advies-geautomatiseerde-besluitvorming" target="_blank">Dutch DPA</a> (AP) and the Dutch <a href="https://algoritmes.pleio.nl/attachment/entity/f1a35292-7ea6-4e47-93fa-b3358e9ab2e0" target="_blank">Algorithm Register Guidelines</a> are described in 'AI AQT Documentation'.
-The policy briefing elaborates why the <a href="https://digital-strategy.ec.europa.eu/en/library/commission-publishes-guidelines-ai-system-definition-facilitate-first-ai-acts-rules-application" target="_blank">guidelines</a> of the European Commission blur the interpretation of the AI system definition.
+Considerations and choices made during development of the questionnaires relating to the AI Act, <a href="https://digital-strategy.ec.europa.eu/en/library/commission-publishes-guidelines-ai-system-definition-facilitate-first-ai-acts-rules-application" target="_blank">guidelines</a> from the European Commission on the definition of an AI system and AI Act Article 50 transparency obligations, GDPR Article 22 and guidelines of the <a href="https://ec.europa.eu/newsroom/article29/items/612053" target="_blank">EPDB</a> and <a href="https://www.autoriteitpersoonsgegevens.nl/documenten/advies-geautomatiseerde-besluitvorming" target="_blank">Dutch DPA</a> (AP) and the Dutch <a href="https://algoritmes.pleio.nl/attachment/entity/f1a35292-7ea6-4e47-93fa-b3358e9ab2e0" target="_blank">Algorithm Register Guidelines</a> are described in 'AI AQT Documentation'.

+Below's policy briefing elaborates why the <a href="https://digital-strategy.ec.europa.eu/en/library/commission-publishes-guidelines-ai-system-definition-facilitate-first-ai-acts-rules-application" target="_blank">guidelines</a> of the European Commission blur the interpretation of the AI system definition.

 {{< embed_pdf url="/pdf-files/technical-tools/AI-AQT/20260312 AI AQT documentation EN.pdf" width_mobile_pdf="12" width_desktop_pdf="6" url2="/pdf-files/technical-tools/AI-AQT/20250228 Policy briefing guidelines EC AI system definition.pdf" >}}